Hamza-A/camp2_exercises/03_backend_developement/07_working_around_tables/02_sorting_and_filtering/sorting_and_filtering.md

 4. Write a query in SQL to display all the information for all employees without any department number.

+SELECT * FROM employee WHERE department_id IS NULL;

 5. Write a query in SQL to display all the information about the department Marketing.